comment-anything/requirements/drafts/current.md

 **Cloud**

 "The cloud" refers to servers that are accessed over the Internet, and the software and databases that run on those servers.
 Cloud servers are located in data centers all over the world.
 By using cloud computing, users and companies do not have to manage physical servers themselves or run software applications on their own machines.
 [9]

+**Comment**

+A line of text created by any user can be replied to by other comments ,edited for a spacific duration reported and become a removed comment

 **Database**